 Instead, I started spending more time on Pinterest.
 Immediately, I started seeing results!
 My blog traffic continued to climb each month, all directly from Pinterest.

-Here’s a snapshot of my traffic from last year:
+Here’s a snapshot of my traffic as a first-year blogger:

 - From January to July, I was getting between 1,000 to 5,000 page views a month.
 Once I implemented Pinterest last summer, my traffic started increasing.

 - After my first month of using Pinterest, I went from 5,000 to 40,000 page views in August!
 Since then, my traffic has continued to climb each month.